uo99kafel_krajicek

 46 % Krajicek – 82 of 178

-3 hours 20 minutes… Krajicek was not closer than three points away from winning each of the three sets he lost.
-He was struggling in his first three service games of the 3rd set, then won 10 out of the next 11 games!
-In the last tie-break he trailed 2:6*, at 3:6 fired 2 aces, and the Russian finished the contest with an ace!
+3 hours 20 minutes and a new record of aces (the previous was 46)… Krajicek [13] was not closer than three points away from winning each of the three sets he lost.
+He’d been struggling in his first three service games of the 3rd set, then he won 10 out of the next 11 games!
+In the last tie-break he trailed 2:6*; at 3:6 he fired two aces, and the Russian [3] finished the contest with an ace!
 He broke the Dutchman’s serve only once – trailing 4:5 in the opener.
-As I write it in 2014, Krajicek’s 49 aces (10, 15, 6, 6, 12) it is still the US Open record.
+Krajicek’s 49 aces (by set: 10-15-6-6-12) – as the US Open record – would be overcome in 2016 as Karlovic struck 61 aces surviving against Yen-Hsun 4-6, 7-6, 6-7, 7-6, 7-5.

 Seventh (and the last, for the time being) match in history, in which the victor 3 of 5 sets won in classical tie-breaks at 6-all: